 Note that increases vary across suburbs and property price ranges, and there is some variation (sometimes a lot) within each area with pockets of properties behaving differently to the rest.

-The map below shows the average increases by suburb since the 2015 revaluation.
+The map below shows the average increases by suburb between the 2015 revaluation and the 2018 revaluation.
 Click on the map and select any suburb to view commentary on market trends in the area, and select the image in the pop-up to launch our interactive sales and valuation map with information on individual properties.

 Interactive map – trends and valuations

 A 48% valuation increase doesn’t mean a 48% rates increase.
 Usually only properties that have valuation increases that exceed the average increase for all rateable properties (estimated at 44%) will pay higher rates from 1 July 2019.
 As an indication, a 48% valuation increase would mean a $20 rates increase, based on the current budget for the city.

 But we won’t know for sure until we know what the rating requirement for next year is – the amount of rates needed to keep Tauranga running.
 Tauranga ratepayers pay rates for Tauranga City Council and for the Bay of Plenty Regional Council.
 The total budget that each council needs each year is set through their annual planning processes.
 This total is then divided across all ratepayers using a combination of factors including the rating value of your property.
 Other factors that help determine how much you pay in rates include the amount of money required to run the city, and how much income each council receives from other sources.

 We are preparing the budget (annual plan) for next year – the draft budget goes through public consultation in March/April, and the final budget will be adopted end of June 2019.
 BOP Regional Council is doing the same.
 The new values will then be used to calculate rates from 1 July 2019.

 Find out more about the proposed TCC budget – draft Annual Plan 2019/20